-- explain the Rules of Procedure of the Sub-group; - Have a good understanding of the history, background, important discussion points and previous decisions on the activity.
-If some issues are unclear, the IC lead should discuss the matters with the Secretariat, assistant IC lead or members of the IC; - assist the Secretariat in revising the draft standard; - assist the Secretariat in drafting the meeting report.
+- explain the Rules of Procedure of the Sub-group; - · Have a good understanding of the history, background, important discussion points and previous decisions on the activity.
+If some issues are unclear, the IC lead should discuss the matters with the Secretariat, assistant IC lead or members of the IC; - · assist the Secretariat in the Sub-group related activities; - assist the Secretariat in drafting the meeting report.